What should I do with my banknotes before they become invalid?

 • Due to money laundering regulations, you may find that the bank asks where the notes come from.

-• You can also keep them as a collector’s item.
+You can keep them as a collector’s item.

-In Greenland and the Faroe Islands, it will also be possible for Greenlandic and Faroese citizens to exchange the redeemed banknotes in the period from 1 June 2025 until 31 May 2026.
-That is up to one year after the banknotes become invalid as legal tender.
+In collaboration with the Faroese and Greenlandic banks, Danmarks Nationalbank has made it possible for Greenlandic and Faroese citizens to exchange banknotes at their own bank between 1 June 2025 and 31 May 2026.
+That means up to one year after the banknotes become invalid as a means of payment in stores.

 1000-krone banknotes featuring bridges and archaeological finds (2009 series)